SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Proterra Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 12, 2023 – (NASDAQ: PTRA)

 NEW YORK, Aug.
-21, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Proterra Inc..
+25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Proterra Inc.

 Shareholders who purchased shares of PTRA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.